saadtaame/lca/README.md

 * `void lca(int x, int y) // Lowest common ancestor of x and y`

 # Other uses
 This data structure can also be used to quickly answer path-queries in a (weighted) rooted tree.
-Examples include sum:
+Examples include:
+* Find sum of weights on path from node x to node y.
 * Find min/max edge weight on path from node x to node y.
 * Find weight of path from node x to node y.

 The data structure can support updates by adding a function to update the sparse table.
-An update can be implemented in tim `O(lg N)` so both operations are fast.
+An update can be implemented in time `O(lg N)` so both operations are fast.